 City tour: approx. 3-4 hours, 2-3 miles / 4-7 km, elevation difference: +/-100 m

-This morning we depart San Francisco and head for the amazing grove of giant Sequoia, the world's largest trees where we enjoy a leisurely walk amongst the giants.
+This morning we depart San Francisco via the famous Golden Gate Bridge, providing the opportunity to walk across for those who wish to savour the views.
+We will then head for Yosemite National Park where we will enjoy the spectacular experience of strolling beneath mighty stands of colossal Sequoia Trees.
 We continue onto the Yosemite Valley where we stay in tent cabins in the heart of Yosemite National Park.
-The accommodation here is in rustic twin share tent cabins with beds and communal bathrooms and is located at the start of the trails.
+The accommodation here is in rustic twin share tent cabins with beds and communal bathrooms.
+The benefit of this accommodation is the direct access to hiking trails for those who wish to hike Half Dome.
 Depending on availability of the tent cabins, some groups may be staying at nearby motel - Additional drive time would apply.

 Drive time approx 4-5 hrs, 250 miles / 400 km